whoward3/C-Code-Obfuscator/DESIGN.md

 ```
 We believe that renaming functions & variables is an easy way to obfuscate what you are doing.
 It takes away any discriptive names and gives it some random characters.
 ## Whitespace Remover
 A function that goes through the code and removes all whitespaces where applicable.
 It removes spaces and newlines where appropriate so the code can still be run.
-It still keeps spacing in the `#` statements and in variable and function declarations.<br>
+It still keeps spacing for preprocessor commands and special c commands such as variable and function declarations as well as logic statements.<br>
-Chance or winston write a little more here to explain the rest of what is going on. <br>
 For example:<br>
 Pre-Whitespace Remover: <br>
 ```